BPA-CSIRO-Workshops/btp-orchestration-metagenomics/README.md

 ------
 In order to build the images using the recipes,
 Packer must be installed on the client machine.
-Packer packages are available for most platforms and can be downloaded from the [Packer website][packer].
+Packer packages are available for most platforms (Windows, Linux and OS X) and can be downloaded from the [Packer website][packer].
+Once installed, the `packer` command line tool will be available on the system.

 VirtualBox
 ----------